Lin8x/PRETty/README.md

 <p align="center"> <img src="https://github.com/BusesCanFly/PRETty/blob/master/screenshot.png" height="50%" width="50%"> </p>

-<p align="center"> <br> Who doesn't love ASCII art?") <br><br> PRETty is useful when a large number of printers are present on a network.
-Instead of scanning, logging, and manually running PRET againt each individual printer, PRETty will automatically discover and run choosen PRET payloads against all printers on the target network. <br> <br> Additionally, PRETty can be used to automate command/payload delivery to any given list of printers (See the "Lists" section)</p>
+<p align="center"> <br> Who doesn't love ASCII art?") </p> <br><br>PRETty is useful when a large number of printers are present on a network.
+Instead of scanning, logging, and manually running PRET againt each individual printer, PRETty will automatically discover and run choosen PRET payloads against all printers on the target network. <br> <br> Additionally, PRETty can be used to automate command/payload delivery to any given list of printers (See the "Lists" section)

 ------------------------------------------------------------------------------------------------------